jinwood/jinwood.github.io/data/blog/integration-tests-and-serverless.md

 date: '2023-07-07'
 ---

-We use integration tests heavily at work.
+We use integration tests heavily at Cuckoo.
 They're a great way to confirm that functional pieces of our systems work together as expected.
 I have been working on a microservice for a few months and have gradually built up a suite of tests to ensure that the various internal components work together as expected.